-If you’re leaving home with your baggage already at its maximum allowance, you will most likely be coming back overweight unless you don’t plan to bring anything back or you choose to leave some of your belongings in Saudi Arabia.
+If you’re leaving home with your baggage already at its maximum allowance, you will most likely be coming back overweight unless you don’t plan on bringing anything back or you choose to leave some of your belongings in Saudi Arabia.

-If you have done a considerable amount of shopping during your journey, there are facilities in Makkah which can arrange to have your baggage sent back home prior to your departure from Makkah.
+If you have done a considerable amount of shopping during your journey, there are facilities in Makkah which can arrange to have your baggage sent home prior to your departure.

 Zamzam Water Allowance